Updated

 • You need to analyze very large documents (legal contracts, codebases, academic papers)

-• You’d pay for 2TB of Google One storage anyway — the AI features become almost a free bonus
+• You’d pay for Google One storage anyway (Pro now bundles 5TB) — the AI features become almost a free bonus

 • You want a capable AI assistant at a lower effective cost than competitors